 Once everyone’s geared up, we’ll pack the van and hit the road.
 Before we set off your guide will go through the all-important pre-trip briefing.

 Your warm-up ride and first taste of South Island singletrack, will be a traverse of the volcanic crater rim that separates Christchurch from the impressive Lyttelton harbour.
 You’ll have the chance to shake-down your bikes and legs after your travels before we drop in to the fantastic Christchurch Adventure Park.
-You’ll enjoy a mix of flow trails and pedalling, and you’ll get spectacular views out to the Southern Alps which will be our destination later in the tour.
+You’ll enjoy a mix of flow trails and pedalling, and you’ll get spectacular views out to the Southern Alps, our destination later in the tour.

 We’ll enjoy drinks and dinner as the sun disappears behind the hills.